pslucas0212/AWS-Cloud-Practioner-Class-Module-05/README.md

 ### Amazon Simple Storage Services (S3)

+S3 is a datastore that allows you to store and retreive data as long as need.
+The data is stores as objects in buckets instead of folders.
+Max size is 5 TB and can version objects.
+Create mutlipe buckets and control access to data.

+Object storage consists of the data objects, metadata and a key.
+Object storage changes the entire object when it changes where block storage only changes (overwrites) blocks that change.

+Tiers of S3
+- Amazon S3 standard high reliability of not losing data.
+Data is stored in 3 AZs.
+Useful for static web site storage by enabling bucket to host web content
+- S3 Standard Infrequent Access (S3  Standard -IA) is long term storage for infrequently accessed data like backup.
+Data is stored in 3 AZs
+- S3 Intelligent-tiering Monitors objects' access patterns and automatically moves the object to the best S3 tier
+- S3 One Zone-infrequent Access (S3 One Zone-IA)
+- Amazon S3 Glacier is for data long term renteion..
+Create locked volume policy such as write once read many (WORM)
+- S3 Glacier Deep Archive

+You can create S3 lifecycle polices that automaticall move data for you between S3 tiers.

+Also S3 AI One zone and S3 Glaicer Deep archive.

 #### Transcript
 Welcome to this video on Amazon Simple Storage Service, or S3.
 From the name, you've probably guessed that it is a storage service and it's, well, simple.
 Most businesses have data that needs to be stored somewhere.
 For the coffee shop, this could be receipts, images, Excel spreadsheets, employee training videos, and even text files, among others.
 Storing these files is where S3 comes in handy because it is a data store that allows you to store and retrieve an unlimited amount of data at any scale.